 Applicants usually need a high school diploma, GED, or recognized equivalency, with the minimum enrollment age generally 16 or 17 years old.

-Many trade school programs in Phoenix allow quick entry through rolling admissions and have multiple start dates throughout the year.
+Many trade school programs in Phoenix use rolling admissions and offer multiple start dates throughout the year, which can help students begin training without waiting for a traditional semester cycle.

-Programs can often be completed in 10 to 12 months, which is much shorter than traditional college degrees.
+Programs can often be completed in 10 to 12 months, making them much shorter than traditional college degrees.

 The cost of completing a program typically ranges from $10,000 to $20,000, with financial aid and scholarships available at many schools.